amygreenbooks/amy-green-books/content/history/the-codebreakers-daughter.md

   <figcaption className="tc">Members of the OSS in front of the National Archives building in 1944</figcaption>
 </figure>

-**Fact** and Fiction: All of the specific Morale Operations campaigns discussed in the novel are accurate, such as The League of Lonely War Women, the poster with the moth and flame written in Japanese, and the infamous Hitler-patterned toilet paper.
-The rumors Dinah submits for use in the Soldatensender radio station are loosely based on real ones leaked to the German army.
+**Fact and Fiction**: All of the specific Morale Operations campaigns discussed in the novel are accurate, such as The League of Lonely War Women, the poster with the moth and flame written in Japanese, and the infamous Hitler-patterned toilet paper.
+The rumors Dinah submits for use in the _Soldatensender_ radio station are loosely based on real ones leaked to the German army.
 However, none of the named OSS characters (aside from references to higher-ups like William Donovan) are historical figures.
 Another change I made was combining Morale Operations offices in D.C. and New York City into one location to better include the wide range of activities the branch participated in.

 ---